ISA Leadership Awards

 Shirbroun has been actively involved with ISA to discover the importance of research and data collection, including participating in a rootworm beetle survey and collecting tile water samples from his family’s farm.
 Shirbroun plans pursue a career in agronomy retail.

-This award — which includes a $1,000 education stipend — is presented to a high school senior or currently enrolled college student who plans to remain involved in agriculture.
-Download the application.
+This award and $1,000 education stipend is presented to a high school senior or college student.

 This award recognizes an individual, organization or company who effectively and accurately tells the story of modern agriculture and actively builds bridges between Iowa farmers and consumers.